kimnewzealand/PortoSeguroDriverPrediction/README.md

 # PortoSeguroDriverPrediction

-Porto Seguro Safe Driver Prediction Kaggle Competition
+In this Kaggle competition, Porto Seguro Safe Driver Prediction, we are looking to predict the probability that an auto insurance policy holder files a claim.

 This repo contains two R markdown notebooks: